Carlton–Collingwood rivalry: Early matches

 On 7 May 1892, at Victoria Park, Collingwood and Carlton faced off for the first time, in Collingwood's first-ever VFA match.
-Carlton won the match by one goal, 3.13 to 2.11.
+Carlton won the match by one goal, 3.13 to 2.11. (prior to 1897 points were only important if both sides had kicked the same number of goals.)

 Billy Strickland

 Bill Strickland first played in the VFA for Carlton in 1885, and in 1887, was vice-captain as the Blues won their second VFA premiership.

 At the start of 1893, Collingwood convinced Strickland to leave Carlton and play for them, in one of the first major player movements in Australian rules football history.
 Carlton did not show any bitterness towards Collingwood or Strickland, but his move would change the history and fortunes of Collingwood.

 Strickland's arrival at Collingwood quickly turned the club into premiership contenders, and in 1896, Strickland would captain Collingwood to victory over South Melbourne in a play-off match to win the club's first ever premiership.

 First VFL encounter

 In 1897, both Collingwood and Carlton were part of the eight teams which broke away from the VFA to form the Victorian Football League.
 In Round 7 of the 1897 VFL season, the clubs played against each other in their first encounter in the new VFL.
 This was Carlton's first home game at Princes Park, its new home venue upon entering the VFL, and which would remain its home ground until 2005.
 Collingwood 6.4 (40) defeated Carlton 5.6 (36).